Wavefront: Simple wavefronts and propagation

 Optical systems can be described with Maxwell's equations, and linear propagating waves such as sound or electron beams have similar wave equations.
 However, given the above simplifications, Huygens' principle provides a quick method to predict the propagation of a wavefront through, for example, free space.
 The construction is as follows: Let every point on the wavefront be considered a new point source.
 By calculating the total effect from every point source, the resulting field at new points can be computed.
 Computational algorithms are often based on this approach.
 Specific cases for simple wavefronts can be computed directly.
 For example, a spherical wavefront will remain spherical as the energy of the wave is carried away equally in all directions.
 Such directions of energy flow, which are always perpendicular to the wavefront, are called rays creating multiple wavefronts.

 The simplest form of a wavefront is the plane wave, where the rays are parallel to one another.
 The light from this type of wave is referred to as collimated light.
 The plane wavefront is a good model for a surface-section of a very large spherical wavefront; for instance, sunlight strikes the earth with a spherical wavefront that has a radius of about 150 million kilometers (1 AU).
 For many purposes, such a wavefront can be considered planar over distances of the diameter of Earth.

-Wavefronts travel with the speed of light in all directions in an isotropic medium.
+In an isotropic medium wavefronts travel with the same speed in all directions.

 Wavefront aberrations

-Methods utilizing wavefront measurements or predictions can be considered an advanced approach to lens optics, where a single focal distance may not exist due to lens thickness or imperfections.
+Methods using wavefront measurements or predictions can be considered an advanced approach to lens optics, where a single focal distance may not exist due to lens thickness or imperfections.
 For manufacturing reasons, a perfect lens has a spherical (or toroidal) surface shape though, theoretically, the ideal surface would be aspheric.
 Shortcomings such as these in an optical system cause what are called optical aberrations.
 The best-known aberrations include spherical aberration and coma.

-However there may be more complex sources of aberrations such as in a large telescope due to spatial variations in the index of refraction of the atmosphere.
+However, there may be more complex sources of aberrations such as in a large telescope due to spatial variations in the index of refraction of the atmosphere.
 The deviation of a wavefront in an optical system from a desired perfect planar wavefront is called the wavefront aberration.
 Wavefront aberrations are usually described as either a sampled image or a collection of two-dimensional polynomial terms.
 Minimization of these aberrations is considered desirable for many applications in optical systems.